xLightsSequencer/xLights/README.txt

 					- Enhancement: (sean) Changed rotation slider in Spirals so it does ten times more rotations.
 					- Bug fix: (matt) If you have two lines of text but only one color selected, both lines will be same color NOTE!!
 Please make a backup of all your xml files.
 This release will be fixing your sequences, protect yourself.
-3.0.18: Jul 06,2013 - (sean) Added new Brightness and Comtrast sliders.
+3.0.18: Jul 06,2013 - (sean) Added new Brightness and Contrast sliders.
 Located next to Sparkle slider it allows dimming the overall effect.
                       Contrast will make brights brighter and sim colors go towards black.
 3.0.17: Jul 01,2013 - (sean) Fixed text in Effect2.
 Added Twinkle, Tree, Spirograph and Fireworks to Effect2 3.0.16: Jun 28,2013 - (sean) New option added to the Text effect, Countdown timer.